pl3onasm/CLRS/algorithms/dynamic-programming/matrix-chain-multiplication/README.md

 ## Brute Force Solution

 The brute force solution tackles the problem by trying all possible parenthesizations, whilst ignoring the fact that the same subproblem may be encountered multiple times during its recursive calls.
 The number of possible parenthesizations is in $\Omega(2^n)$, where $n$ is the number of matrices.
-The running time of this approach is in $O(2^n)$.
+The running time of this approach is thus in $\Omega(2^n)$.

 Implementation: [Matrix Chain Multiplication - Brute Force](https://github.com/pl3onasm/Algorithms/tree/main/algorithms/dynamic-programming/matrix-chain-multiplication/mcm-1.c)